shkeranen/Stockholm_Housing_Prices_2021/README.md

 From the map we can see that the immediate city center is the most expensive and prices start to drop when leaving the center.

 A fun saturday project which allows practising R and ggplot!

+For future work, it would be handy to cut the amount of labels for readability Interval can be changed to enchance the readability Naming and other visual components should be added